 Department of Energy, Bonneville Power Administration – Lightning Strike Test 2017

-The Bonneville Power Administration, one of 32 utility companies in the U.S. that services the Pacific Northwest, ran a lightning strike and fire ignition simulation test on two utility poles, one coated with Sun FireDefense’s SPF3000 clear coat fire resistant paint and one without.
+The Bonneville Power Administration, one of 32 utility companies in the U.S. that services the Pacific Northwest, ran a lightning strike and fire ignition simulation test on two utility poles, one coated by Sun FireDefense and one without.
 Both poles burned when the initial voltage was applied.
-The pole treated with SPF3000 burned less vigorously and self-extinguished quickly.
-The conclusion: SPF3000 will not prevent utility pole fires, but it will limit the damage done to the structure in some cases.
+The pole treated by Sun FireDefense burned less vigorously and self-extinguished quickly.
+The conclusion: Sun FireDefense will not prevent utility pole fires, but we can limit the damage done to the structure in some cases.
 (Test results here)

 American Society for Testing and Materials 2016/2018